dan-wade/Pak/README.md

 		Pak p(f, s, nested, staticArray, manager);

-At which point can save it to disk or send it over the interwebs
+At which point you can save it to disk or send it over the interwebs

 		someSocket.send(p.data(), p.size());